Qumeric/paclitaxel-classify/README.md

 # paclitaxel-classify
-Classificator of cells under influence of Paclitaxel (Taxol) using RNN.
+Classificator of cells under influence of Paclitaxel (Taxol) using CNN.
-Input is a photo taken from electron microscope, output is a set probabilities of beloning the photo to each of the following classes accroding to concentration of Paclitaxel:
+Input: a photo taken from electron microscope.
+Output: probability of beloning to each of the following classes accroding to concentration of Paclitaxel:
 1. Control group
 2. 0.1 mkg
 3. 1 mkg